ShwetaKore25/ElectIQ-HUB/README.md

 Hibernate ORM: Handles object-relational mapping (ORM) for entities.

 # Technologies Used
--Java 8+
+- Java 8+
--Spring Boot: For building and managing the application.
+- Spring Boot: For building and managing the application.
--Hibernate ORM: For managing entity persistence.
+- Hibernate ORM: For managing entity persistence.
--MySQL: As the database (can be swapped with another relational database).
+- MySQL: As the database (can be swapped with another relational database).
 - Maven: For project dependency management.

 # Key Packages and Classes